awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 ### Be aware of the performance penalty When initializing volumes from snapshots<a name="initialize"></a>

-There is a significant increase in latency when you first access each block of data on a new EBS volume that was restored from a snapshot\.
+There is a significant increase in latency when you first access each block of data on a new EBS volume that was created from a snapshot\.
 You can avoid this performance hit using one of the following options:
 + Access each block prior to putting the volume into production\.
 This process is called *initialization* \(formerly known as pre\-warming\)\.
 For more information, see [Initializing Amazon EBS volumes](ebs-initialize.md)\.
 + Enable fast snapshot restore on a snapshot to ensure that the EBS volumes created from it are fully\-initialized at creation and instantly deliver all of their provisioned performance\.
 For more information, see [Amazon EBS fast snapshot restore](ebs-fast-snapshot-restore.md)\.

 ### Factors that can degrade HDD performance<a name="snapshotting_latency"></a>

 When you create a snapshot of a Throughput Optimized HDD \(`st1`\) or Cold HDD \(`sc1`\) volume, performance may drop as far as the volume's baseline value while the snapshot is in progress\.
 This behavior is specific to these volume types\.
-Other factors that can limit performance include driving more throughput than the instance can support, the performance penalty encountered while initializing volumes restored from a snapshot, and excessive amounts of small, random I/O on the volume\.
+Other factors that can limit performance include driving more throughput than the instance can support, the performance penalty encountered while initializing volumes created from a snapshot, and excessive amounts of small, random I/O on the volume\.
 For more information about calculating throughput for HDD volumes, see [Amazon EBS volume types](ebs-volume-types.md)\.

 Your performance can also be impacted if your application isn’t sending enough I/O requests\.
 This can be monitored by looking at your volume’s queue length and I/O size\.
 The queue length is the number of pending I/O requests from your application to your volume\.
 For maximum consistency, HDD\-backed volumes must maintain a queue length \(rounded to the nearest whole number\) of 4 or more when performing 1 MiB sequential I/O\.
 For more information about ensuring consistent performance of your volumes, see [I/O characteristics and monitoring](ebs-io-characteristics.md)